Knights of Veritas Knights of Veritas

 • Do you make your own swords?

-No. Properly building a sword is a demanding art, involving not only making sure the weapon looks like an historical original, but also making sure it's weight, balance, center of percussion, harmonic balance, and other aspects are correct as well.
-Medieval knights didn't make their own swords- they, too, purchased them from people who knew their craft very well.
+No. Our swords are made in the US by Albion Swords.
+Properly building a sword is a demanding art, involving not only making sure the weapon looks like an historical original, but also making sure it's weight, balance, center of percussion and performance are correct as well.
+Medieval knights didn't make their own swords, either.
+They, too, purchased them from experts who knew their craft very well.

-• Weren't medieval swords big, heavy, and awkward to use?
+• Weren't medieval swords heavy and awkward to use?

 Not in the way that television and movies would have you believe.
-A longsword, which is approximately 48" in overall length, had a weight range of about 3 to 4 lbs.
+A longsword, which is approximately 48" in overall length, had a weight range of about 2.5 to 3.5 lbs.
 An average single-handed sword, with an overall length of about 38", weighed in at about 2 to 3 lbs.
-Even the largest swords ever meant for battlefield use, sometimes at a towering 72", averaged only 6 lbs., with 8 lbs. being considered the very top end of acceptable weight for that type.
-As with any tool, to appreciate the characteristics of a weapon, one must know how to effectively use it and train with it often.
-The result is that the weapon becomes an extension of your body, facilitating deliberate and efficient movements, rather than brutish chopping as most people are accustomed to thinking. (sword weights: Sword in Hand, Oakeshott, 2001; Wallace Collection Catalogs: Volume 2; museums worldwide.)
+Even the largest two-handed swords ever meant for battlefield use in the renaissance period, sometimes at a towering 72", averaged only 6 lbs., with 8 lbs. being considered the very top end of acceptable weight for that type.
+Swords could get bigger and heavier, but such items were called bearing swords, and were meant for use only for display, such as in parades.
+As with any tool, to appreciate the characteristics of a weapon, one must train with it to learn how to effectively use it.
+The result is that the weapon becomes an extension of your body, facilitating deliberate and efficient movements, rather than brutish chopping as most people are accustomed to thinking.
+The best online source for sword measurements and weights is the Wallace Collection Online.

 • Is your armour real?

 Absolutely.
-Our replica armour is really made of steel, and is similar in design, weight, and function to the historical originals.
+Our replica armour is really made of steel, and is similar in design, weight and function to the historical iron and steel originals.
+The main difference is that our armour is made of stainless steel, for ease of maintenance.

 • Do you make your own armour?

-A few pieces of the armour we use was made by Knights of Veritas Director Eric Slyter.
-Eric's own suit was made several years ago by craftsman Christian Fletcher of Nampa, Idaho.
+Some of the armour we use was made by Knights of Veritas Director Eric Slyter, who was a professional full-time armourer for several years.
+Other parts were crafted by talented craftsmen from the world over, such as Poland and Ukraine.
 Crafting armour is a very specific sort of trade, and medieval knights didn't make their own armour.
 Usually, they sought the most "name brand" armourer they could, and would spend great sums of money to make sure that the armour not only fit correctly and functioned properly, but showed off their wealth and status as well.

 • How much does a full suit of armour weigh?